-The fact is, at the state and local levels, you rarely argue about the general problem of climate change.
-Instead, you are trying to enact specific legislation, to expand the percentage of energy generated by renewable energy, for example.
+At the state and local levels, it is common for progressives to try to enact legislation to expand the percentage of energy generated by renewable sources.

 When you're talking about such a policy, avoid the partisan gap over climate change.
 Use arguments that are more personal, like we need to reduce air pollution to cut down on respiratory diseases like asthma, or more generally, promote renewable energy with we need to work toward a cleaner energy future for [your jurisdiction].